 Choose a large enough pot and a sunny spot

 Thyme likes: full sun, well-drained or even rocky soil, room for air to circulate, being planted near its herb friends

 Thyme doesn’t like: full shade, too much water, dense soil

 These are all key factors when deciding where and how you’re going to plant:

 - A couple of weeks before your last expected frost, plant your seedlings in a 10-12” deep pot or container with good quality potting soil.
-It’s possible to grow herbs in smaller containers, but they like room for their roots and air circulation above the soil, so bigger is better.
 Be sure to use loose soil and don’t worry about too much fertilizer, but you can add some time-release fertilizer or a little compost if you’d like.

 - When transferring a seedling to a pot or container, plant with the root ball just below the surface.
 Planting too deeply can lead to rot and unhappy thyme.

 - Terracotta or clay pots work great for herbs like thyme and oregano that prefer dry conditions.
 The porous material helps with drainage and doesn’t hold in moisture like plastic does.

 - Next, park your thyme in a spot on your patio, deck or balcony that gets full sun at least 6-8 hours per day, if possible.

 What variety of thyme is best for cooking?